 - With the mixer off, add powdered sugar and freeze dried raspberry powder to the bowl.
 Mix on low until combined.

 - Raise speed to medium high and cream for 30 seconds until creamy.
-If mixture is too runny, add more powdered sugar and mix until you achieve the perfect consistency.

 For the decoration

 - Place a drop of pink food coloring in a small bowl, add about 1/4 tsp of clear liquor such as vodka or rum, don’t worry, it will evaporate and you won’t be able to taste it.

 - Mix the food coloring until it dissolves.
 Grab a brush and dab it in the dissolved food coloring.
 Then, making quick motions, stroke the brush against the teeth of the fork, to create speckles on the shells of the macarons.